Sceptre/sceptre/docs/_source/docs/resolvers.rst

 great way to combine together a number of resolver outputs into a single string.
 This functions similarly to Cloudformation's ``!Sub`` intrinsic function.

+It should be noted that Jinja2 syntax is far more capable of interpolating values than this resolver, so you should use Jinja2 if all you need is to interpolate raw values from environment variables, variables from stack group configs, var files, and ``--var`` arguments. **The one thing that Jinja2 interpolation can't do is interpolate resolver arguments into a string.** And that's what ``!sub`` can do.
+For more information on why Jinja2 can't reference resolvers directly, see :ref:`resolution_order`.

 The argument to this resolver should be a two-element list: (1) Is the format string, using curly-brace templates to indicate variables, and (2) a dictionary where the keys are the format string's variable names and the values are the variable values.